risingwavelabs/risingwave/CONTRIBUTING.md

 ## Code Structure

-- The `legacy` folder contains RisingWave legacy frontend code.
-This is to be deprecated, and should not be used in production environment.
 - The `src` folder contains all of the kernal components, refer to [src/README.md](src/README.md) for more details.
 - The `docker` folder contains Dockerfiles to build and start RisingWave.
 - The `e2e_test` folder contains the latest end-to-end test cases.